JnsLns/ptb_experiment_template/template/experiment/aboutThisFolder.md

 **Note that only files should be added/modified to/in the following subfolders**

 * `myTrialFiles` : should contain one or multiple mat-files holding a trial list created during trial generation.
 * `myParadigmnDefinition` : contains multiple files in which you define your paradigm.
+These are called in order when the experiment is run.
 * `myCustomFiles` : initially empty, meant to store any custom functions or script files that you need to call from the files in `myParadigmnDefinition`.

 `basicSettings.m` holds important settings that you need to adjust to your hardware setup.
 However, do not remove or add code or variables there, just adjust the values.